Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 Advantages:

-- Scalability: Works well even with a large number of past interactions.
+- Works well even with a large number of past interactions.

-- More relevant responses: Instead of just retrieving the last few messages, the system retrieves information that is most contextually similar to the current query.
+- Instead of just retrieving the last few messages, the system retrieves information that is most contextually similar to the current query.

-- Handles long-term memory: Even if a conversation spans multiple sessions, relevant details can still be recalled.
+- Even if a conversation spans multiple sessions, relevant details can still be recalled.

 Considerations: